rgrannell1/lisb/README.md

 ===============================

 lisb is a toy language embedded within JavaScript.
-Lisb is unlike most languages that target JavaScript in that it isn't a transpiled; a lisb program parses as JavaScript.
+Lisb is unlike most languages that target JavaScript in that lisb code is made from ordinary JavaScript data-structures.

 ### Syntax

 Lisb has five special forms:

-let assigns a value to the global scope within a lisb program.
+let assigns a value to the current scope within a lisb program.
 Lisb values are immutable.

 ```js